 - "Sloppy" kneecap -- you can move the kneecap too much from right to left (hypermobile patella)

 The first few times this occurs, you will feel pain and be unable to walk.
-However, if dislocations continue to occur and are untreated, you may feel less pain and have less immediate disability.
+If you continue to have dislocations, your knee may not hurt as much and you may not be as disabled.
 This is not a reason to avoid treatment.
 Kneecap dislocation damages your knee joint.
+It can lead to cartilage injuries and increase the risk of developing osteoarthritis at a younger age.
+Repeat dislocations will make the condition worse and harder to treat.

 If you can, straighten out your knee.
 If it is stuck and painful to move, stabilize (splint) the knee and get medical attention.